debadrita17/Hospital-Patient-Analysis/README.md

 The objective of this project is to analyze hospital patient data and provide meaningful business insights into:

---Patient demographics
+- Patient demographics
---Medical conditions
+- Medical conditions
---Admission patterns
+- Admission patterns
---Hospital revenue
+- Hospital revenue
---Insurance provider utilization
+- Insurance provider utilization
---Hospital performance
+- Hospital performance
---Length of patient stay
+- Length of patient stay

 The project demonstrates how Excel, SQL, and Power BI can be used together to support data-driven decision making.